duckbite/rag-techniques/docs/product.md

 The main `README.md` file contains the following:

 - Project Description and rationale
-- Diagram of a RAG system and short explanation of the various elements in the system.
+- **Separate Mermaid diagrams** for document ingestion and query processing, with short explanations of the various elements in each process
 - Project Structure
 - Prerequisites
 - Table with projects, including name, description, what the project demonstrates and link to project README.